ChristophKarlHeck/skip-lists/README.md

 1. **Sort elements and create the base list**.
 2. **For each element, flip a fair coin** until it lands on heads; the number of tails determines the number of additional lists.
-3. **Connect each list by the respective pointers** The construction is a Monte Carlo Algorithm since failure if randomized SkipList is higher than \bigmc\ast{log}_2n, success is otherwise.
+3. **Connect each list by the respective pointers** The construction is a Monte Carlo Algorithm since failure if randomized SkipList is higher than `log n`, success otherwise.
 Therefore, we analyze E(H) and P(success).

 ### Search Algorithm
 1. Start in the highest list.